edgio-docs/edgio-docs/src/pages/guides/alerts.md

 To disable or delete alerts:

 1. Go to the alerts section of your Project Settings.
-2. Click on the Kebab menu in the Actions column.
+2. Click on the Kebab <GoKebabVertical className="inline-icon"/> menu in the Actions column.
 3. Click on **Disable** or **Delete.**

 ![Disable or delete an alert](/images/alerts/disable-delete-alert.png)